GeorgeAndreouGA/restaurant/README.md

 These classes are essential for the simulation, where OrderGenerator is used to create orders and OrderDelivery processes and delivers them based on given constraints and algorithms .

+Features
+Order Reading: Reads orders from a specified file.
+Order Processing: Processes orders based on the selected algorithm.
+Algorithm Selection: Supports multiple algorithms for order processing.
+Output: Writes the processed orders and statistics to an output file.